knulli-cfw/knulli.org/docs/play/add-games/formatting.md

 # :material-folder-cog: Formatting

-!!! danger "Important: Unbedingt lesen bevor du weitermachst!"
+!!! danger "Important:  Read this before you proceed!"

     We **strongly** suggest to use [**Network Transfer**](../network-transfer) to access to your KNULLI device and stick with the **ext4** file system.
 Before you attempt to format any of your SD cards, please make sure to read the warning in the [Add Games](..) section.